Conformal field theory on the plane: Basic consequences of conformal symmetry

-We introduce the following models, in whose spectrums representations of $\mathfrak{V}\times \overline{\mathfrak{V}}$ appear with multiplicities no higher than one: \begin{itemize} \item For any value $c\geq 1$ of the central charge, \textbf{\boldmath Liouville theory} is characterized as a model whose spectrum is diagonal and made of a continuum of unitary representations.
-Under certain assumptions, this model can be shown to be unique.
-Liouville theory can be analytically continued to complex values of $c$, but is then no longer unitary. \item \textbf{\boldmath A-series minimal models} are characterized as diagonal, rational models.
-Such a model exists only if the central charge is of the type
+We first introduce models that are diagonal and such that representations of $\mathfrak{V}\times \overline{\mathfrak{V}}$ have multiplicities no higher than one: \begin{itemize} \item For any value $c\in\mathbb{C}$ of the central charge, Liouville theory has a diagonal spectrum that is made of a continuum of representations.
+Liouville theory is unitary if $c\geq 1$. \item A-series minimal models (MM) are diagonal, rational models that exist for central charges of the type